knoldus/cypress.io/CYPRESS-NAVIGATION/cypress/README.md

 https://github.com/knoldus/cypress.io/tree/feature/Navigate_backward_forward

-3. To run the test. run this command and then select navigate.js
+3. To run the all tests:

+`./node_modules/.bin/cypress run "cypress/integration/TechHub`
+This will run all the test cases in headless mode.

+4. To run a particular tests:

-'npx cypress open'
+`npx cypress open`
+This command will open cypress dashboard where the user can select the particular file to run.

 ## Technologies used